momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-This convention is mentioned in [The Cargo Book](https://doc.rust-lang.org/cargo/guide/project-layout.html).
+This convention is described in [The Cargo Book](https://doc.rust-lang.org/cargo/guide/project-layout.html).

 ## Explicitly Specify The Source File In Cargo.toml

-You can use whatever file as a source file as you want by specifying the file path in Cargo.toml:
+You can control the name of the source file by specifying the file path in `Cargo.toml`:

 ```
 // Cargo.toml